dreisicht/renderrob/Readme.md

 ### Rendering

 - Border rendering gets disabled, if high quality is active.
 Otherwise it remains enabled.
-- Random seed is enabled, if Animation Denoising is enabled.
-- Jobs get rendered in the order, they are shown in the list.
-You can reorder them with the up and down buttons.
 - You can only render one scene in one job.
 If you want to render a second scene just duplicate the job.
-- If no Scene is given, Render Rob renders the last active Scene.
-- If no View Layer is given, Render Rob renders every View Layer.
-- If Animation Denoising is activated, compositing is deactivated.

 ## Developer area